itzn2003/prefix_validator/README.md

 ## Installation

 ### NOTE
-- you mast have `python 3.7+` installed to run.
+- you must have `python 3.7+` installed to run.
 Download from https://www.python.org/downloads/ and follow the instructions in the installer
 - you must have `git` installed.
 If not, install from: https://git-scm.com/downloads

 1. Clone this repository: